Qbizinc/qbiz-wiki/training/qram/raw/data_talking_points.md

 In reality, there's a lot of product function overlap between these separate product families.

 > Need to think more about this in context of Qbiz.
 > -- Jenny Kwan

+## IT/CIO/Cost Center w/o Revenue
+Data governance.
+> Passive-aggressively bury innovation in paperwork.
+>
+> In all seriousness, this perspective is valid, but Qbiz navigating the conflicting motivations of pioneers vs. guardians is the key.
+>
+> -- Jenny Kwan

+## Established BI vendors with add-ons
+This is scattershot and needs to be by vendor.

+> Much more work needed by vendor to have opinions on when to recommend the add-on and when to recommend a standalone.
+> -- Jenny Kwan

+One new, hot area is data lineage.

+> The mathematician in me appreciates Delta Lake by Databricks.
+It's actually done right.
+Don't know if this correct math is actually usable by normal people in practice, though.
+> -- Jenny Kwan